MyCaffe/MyCaffe/README.md

 [4] [A Deep Convolutional Auto-Encoder with Pooling - Unpooling Layers in Caffe](https://arxiv.org/abs/1701.04949) by Volodymyr Turchenko, Eric Chalmers and Artur Luczac, 2017.

 [5] [Deep Reinforcement Learning: Pong from Pixels](http://karpathy.github.io/2016/05/31/rl/) by Andrej Karpathy, 2015.

+[6] [The Arcade Learning Environment: An Evaluation Platform for General Agents](https://arxiv.org/abs/1207.4708) by Marc G. Bellemare, Yavar Naddaf, Joel Veness and Michael Bowling, 2012-2013.
+Source code available on GitHub at <a href="https://github.com/mgbellemare/Arcade-Learning-Environment">mgbellemare/Arcade-Learning-Envrionment</a>

+[7] [Stella - A multi-platform Atari 2600 VCS emulator](https://stella-emu.github.io/) by Bradford W. Mott, Stephen Anthony and The Stella Team, 1995-2018
+Source code available on GitHub at <a href="https://github.com/stella-emu/stella">stella-emu/stella</a>

 For more information on the C++ CAFFE open-source project, please see the following <a href="http://caffe.berkeleyvision.org/">link</a>.